Innovative HBCU Leader Found His Calling: Dr. Walter M. Kimbrough

 A native of Atlanta, Kimbrough was his high school salutatorian and student body president in 1985 and went on to earn degrees from the University of Georgia, Miami University in Ohio, and a doctorate in higher education from Georgia State University.
 He has enjoyed a fulfilling career in student affairs, serving at Emory University, Georgia State University, Old Dominion University and Albany State University.
-In October of 2004, at the age of 37, he was appointed the 12th president of Philander Smith College.
+In October of 2004, at the age of 37, he was appointed the 12th president of Philander Smith University.
 In 2012, he was appointed the seventh president of Dillard University in New Orleans, LA.

 Kimbrough was elected Chair of the UNCF-Member Presidents in October 2021.
 He was elected and served as Vice Chair of the Member Presidents from March 2019 to October 2021.
 Before that, he served as Secretary of the Members.
 Kimbrough has also served as Chair of the Government Affairs Committee since March 2019.